himanshu520/HerbrandEquivalence/LLVM/README.md

 # Herbrand Equivalence Analysis

 LLVM implementation of Herbrand Equivalence analysis algorithm mentioned [here](https://arxiv.org/abs/1708.04976 "A fix-point characterization of Herbrand equivalence of expressions in data flow frameworks").
+Doxygen generated documentation can be found [here](https://himanshu520.github.io/HerbrandEquivalenceLLVMDocs/ "HerbrandEquivalenceLLVMDocs").

 ## How to run